 I pureed the pumpkin I had from my garden last year.
-They were not huge since our growing season is shorter here, but it was enough that I have quite a few bags in the freezer.
+They were not huge since our growing season is shorter here, but it was enough that I have quite a few bags of pureed pumpkin in the freezer.

 The chocolate chips made this more like cake, but hey, we aren’t complaining!
 It is very moist and super yummy.
 If you like, you can even take the sugar down to 1/2 cup or even 1/3 cup to make it more of a lightly sweetened coffee cake.

 This is my favorite versatile recipe that I use for sweet breads with fruit.
-See also Blueberry and Banana Bread.
+See also Easy Blueberry Bread.
 I made a double batch and it was gone by the next morning!

 - 1/2 cup butter, softened or melted